Alexander-Barth/NCDatasets.jl/docs/src/index.md

 * NetCDF and Julia distinguishes between a vector of chars and a string, but both are returned as string for ease of use, in particular an attribute representing a vector of chars `['u','n','i','t','s']` will be read back as the string `"units"`.

 * An attribute representing a vector of chars `['u','n','i','t','s','\0']` will also be read back as the string `"units"` (issue #12).

+* While reading a NetCDF time variable, the dates are converted using the Julia's `DateTime` (based on the proleptic Gregorian calendar following the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard) when possible.
+When data is written to a NetCDF file (without specifying the calendar), the dates are saved using the default calendar of the NetCDF CF convention (the mixed Julian/Gregorian calendar, called `"standard"`) when possible.
+It is recommended that the time origin specified by the units is after 15 October 1582 in which case the mixed Julian/Gregorian calendar is identical to the proleptic Gregorian calendar.